tkachenkoas/spring-http-client-configuration-and-testing/Part 5 - Setting hard limit on a request and failing fast.md

 Let's take a look at comparing response time of fetching 100 "products" from endpoint with limited bandwidth with compression and without compression.
 Pay attention to the third call that uses `RestTemplate` without any configuration: this can make a huge difference in performance of fetching big chunks of data.
+Whether compression will actually be applied or not depends both on the client AND server configuration.

 ```
     @Test